sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_feature_engineering.rst

 Fire Insights provides a number of Processors for Feature Engineering of Time Series Data.
 These include:

-.. list-table:: Update New features where needed
+.. list-table:: Time Series Processors
    :widths: 10 40
    :header-rows: 1